skiprip/politicaldj/README.md

-# politicaldj
-▬▬▶ POLITICAL! ◀▬▬
+# POLITICAL!
 Github for the bot and other projects.

 This Git was created by the OFFICIAL staff for "Political!"
+(Skip)

-(Skip) IF you need to contact the team click this line of code: mailto:me@skip.rip?Subject=%5BPOLITICAL.DJ%5D:
+IF you need to contact the team send us an email: me@skip.rip

+but remember to make the Subject something that goes along with Political, for example use this template:

+[POLITICAL]: <enter your text here>

 Thanks,

 Skip

 http://skip.rip